nautobot/nautobot/docs/configuration/authentication/ldap.md

     ldap.OPT_REFERRALS: 0
 }

-# Set the DN and password for the NetBox service account.
+# Set the DN and password for the Nautobot service account.
-AUTH_LDAP_BIND_DN = "CN=NETBOXSA, OU=Service Accounts,DC=example,DC=com"
+AUTH_LDAP_BIND_DN = "CN=NAUTOBOTSA, OU=Service Accounts,DC=example,DC=com"
 AUTH_LDAP_BIND_PASSWORD = "demo"

 # Include this setting if you want to ignore certificate errors.
 This might be needed to accept a self-signed cert.
-# Note that this is a NetBox-specific setting which sets:
+# Note that this is a Nautobot-specific setting which sets:
 #     ldap.set_option(ldap.OPT_X_TLS_REQUIRE_CERT, ldap.OPT_X_TLS_NEVER)
 LDAP_IGNORE_CERT_ERRORS = True
 ```